everythingandnothingdev/godot-project-screenshots/ue-lumen-godot-sdfgi-comparison/README.md

 ![Godot Left Unreal Right](./comparison1-occlusion-in-complex-geometry.png)

-The cast shadow from this stairway wall in Unreal is notably darker than the Godot counterpart.
-How accurate either is to photorealism is difficult to say.
-Though, having a much darker shadow than the wall that's casting the shadow looks unnatural to me.
-In Unreal, scaling the indirect lighting intensity up or down only slightly affects the cast shadow on the ground, while significantly brightening the wall.
+The cast shadow from this stairway wall on the ground in Unreal is notably darker than the Godot counterpart.
+This is due to a difference in how Unreal handles increasing the indirect light intensity vs Godot.
+This variable barely affects the brightness of the shadow on the ground in Unreal, while dramatically increases the brightness of the wall.
+Since you're throwing realism out of the window by increasing this variable, it is up in the air as to what is the "correct" response to it.
+But from an artistic standpoint, my goal in increasing the indirect lighting is to brighten up the shadows overall.
+Godot's implementation which keeps the lighting even across these shadows gives a more natural, photorealistic look.

 [Left: Godot 4, Right: Unreal Engine 5]